Lies, Damned Lies and Austerity

 Much as George would like it, it’s actually not all everyone else’s fault.
 The reason George has not solved the problem is because, like the poor bugger spending eternity on a Rubik’s Cube he doesn’t understand the problem he is trying to solve.

-The problem isn’t spending.
-The problem is a lack of growth and rising unemployment.
-Let me explain why.
+The problem isn’t that we currently have too much spending.
+The problem is a lack of growth and high unemployment.
+Let me explain further.

 In normal economic times when employment is high, if the economy starts looking a little shaky the Bank of England can cut interest rates.
 Lower interest rates make people want to save less money and spend more.
 When people spend more the economy picks up.
 Even Robert Peston knows that.